-This Bishop Arts chocolate boutique set up in a craftsman-style cottage is a must-visit stop for anyone in search of a sweet fix.
-The shop is the brainchild of Andrea Pedraza, who after immigrating from Mexico spent 20 years as a production manager-chocolatier at Rex Morgen Chocolates before opening CocoAndré Chocolatier with her daughter Cindy in 2009.
-The duo crafts their confections by combining traditional European techniques with Mexican flavors, and all the cacao they use comes directly from a cacaotera (a female cacao farmer) in Soconusco, Chiapas.
-Their chocolate high heel shoes are a best-seller but don't overlook some of their other original creations, which include spicy dark cacao, vegan peppermint bark, Roseberry milk chocolate bars, cafe con leche truffles and chocolate piñatas filled with Mexican hard candy.
+This Bishop Arts chocolate boutique, set up in a craftsman-style cottage, is a must-visit stop for anyone in search of a sweet fix.
+The shop is the brainchild of Andrea Pedraza and her daughter Cindy.
+The duo craft their confections by combining traditional European techniques with Mexican flavors, and all the cacao they use comes directly from a cacaotera (a female cacao farmer) in Soconusco, Chiapas.
+The chocolate high heel shoes are a best-seller but don't overlook some of the other original creations, which include tequila-white chocolate truffles, chocolate cowboy boots, and chocolate filled chocolate piñatas.
 The best part?
 They let you sample just about anything you wish to try.

 Recommended for Bishop Arts District's Best Shopping because: CocoAndre's chocolates are so good that American Airlines serves them on its first-class flights.

 Ilene's expert tip: When you visit the store, you can sign up to be entered into their system and receive coupons for free or discounted chocolates.
 Note that CocoAndre offers free domestic ground shipping on orders over $40.